weleoka/Lab2/host/Create_Test_Environment.md

 You should ignore the "can't resolve" message.
 If it worked, you should get back the IP address 93.184.216.34, which is the IP address of example.com

-## Install BugZilla Gug Tracking Server
+## Step 7.
+Install BugZilla Gug Tracking Server

 Download a copy of the BugZilla GitHub file.